Preemption

 Of particular importance is the case in which the OS assigns different levels of priority to different processes.

 Suppose, for example, process A is running at a given priority level, and process B, at a higher priority level, is blocked.
-If the OS learns that the event upon which process B has been waiting has occurred, thus moving B to a ready state, then it can interrupt process A and dispatch process B. We say that the OS has preempted process
+If the OS learns that the event upon which process B has been waiting has occurred, thus moving B to a ready state, then it can interrupt process A and dispatch process B. We say that the OS has preempted the process.

 Finally, a process may voluntarily release control of the processor.
 An example is a background process that periodically performs some accounting or maintenance function.